jackyzha0/jackyzha0.github.io/content/thoughts/DID.md

 ## High level overview
 A DID is a unique string that has a specific syntax.
 It can be resolved to a *DID Document* (also called a DDO - DID descriptor object) in a global, decentralized, key-value database (Verifiable Data Registry).

-It can be on any and multiple personal device that you own!

 Format: `did:xyz:abcde123456`
 1. `did`: fixed string, this is a DID
 2. `xyz`: method name (e.g. `btcr` which is built on top of [[thoughts/bitcoin|Bitcoin]], acts sort of like a namespace)